Hobbled by coronavirus, China's first-quarter GDP shrinks for first time on record

 Industrial output fell by a less-than-expected 1.1% in March from a year earlier.
 Highlighting the challenges in consumption, however, was a 15.8% fall in retail sales, which was larger than expected.

-Economists’ forecasts for first quarter GDP ranged widely given the many uncertainties around the pandemic’s economic and social impact in China.
+Economists’ forecasts for first-quarter GDP ranged widely given the many uncertainties around the pandemic’s economic and social impact in China.

 The virus has infected more than 2 million globally and killed more than 140,000.
 China, where the virus first emerged, has reported more than 3,000 deaths although new infections have dropped significantly from their peak.